OpenEvalProject/evals/manuscripts/elife-82833/v1/manuscript.md

 Single-unit identification was achieved using Kilosort v2.0 (https://github.com/MouseLand/Kilosort Pachitariu et al., 2016; Stringer et al., 2019) with post clustering curation performed manually using Phy (https://github.com/cortex-lab/phy).
 Each silicon probe was analyzed for units independently and included data from the 60 min behavioral session as well as the two 5 min pre/post periods.
 Prior to Kilosort processing, data underwent a median reference subtraction across the 64-channels of the given probe, and subsequent unit identification used a 600 Hz high-pass filter.
 Collectively we identified 4030 single units across all recording sessions.
 All isolation of single units was performed blind to the session’s corresponding behavioral data.

-## Histology
+### Histology

 At the completion of all recordings, 3 s of 4µA of current was passed through 20 channels on each probe to induce gliosis at the final recording location.
 Two days later rats were overdosed with pentobarbital and were perfused transcardially with phosphate-buffered saline and paraformaldehyde.
 Probes were left in place for 3–5 hr and were then carefully removed from the brain, leaving a visible track of their final position.
 Brains were then extracted and post-fixed in paraformaldehyde for 24 hr before being transferred to a mixture of paraformaldehyde and sucrose for cryoprotection.
 Coronal sections (40 µm) through the mPFC were cut on a cryostat, mounted to slides, and stained with cresyl violet.
 For each probe, the entry point into the brain, final tip location, and trajectory were determined from serial sections.
 Together with records of experimenter movement of each probe through the brain, this information was used in localizing units in 3D space within mPFC (see below).
 Across all histological sections we compared the expected depth of probe tips based on movement records to the depth measured in processed tissue.
 We found that minor tissue shrinkage occurred during histological processing with depth in sections to be on average 92 ± 4% smaller than the in vivo placements.
 For two out of the 13 total probes, histology revealed the probe trajectory to be outside of mPFC (one in VO, and one in MO).
 Data from these two probes (1013 units) were excluded from all analyses leaving a total of 3017 units verified to be located in the mPFC.
 While a large proportion of ACC and dPL cells came from one rat each, for all analyses we verified that results were qualitatively similar across the remaining animals (data not shown).

-## Data analysis
+### Data analysis

-## Behavior
+#### Behavior

 Each visit to a Restaurant Row restaurant was identified as a Skip, a Quit, or an Earn dependent on whether or not rats entered the WZ (Skip) and subsequently if they remined in the WZ throughout the full delay (Quit/Earn).
 For each visit, decision reaction time was taken as the elapsed time between entering and exiting the OZ either into the WZ in the case of accepting the offer or moving to the next restaurant for Skips.
 Quit time was the time spent in the WZ prior to a quit decision being made and rats exiting the WZ.
 Note that, by definition, for a given restaurant visit the quit time must be less than the accepted delay.
 Linger time was defined as the time spent in the RZ after delivery of the reward up to the point at which rats exited the zone.
 Offer decision thresholds were calculated for each restaurant (flavor) independently by the least-squares fit of a Heaviside function of receiving food at each visit as a function of offer delay.
 Note that both Quit and Skip instances were treated identically (no food earned).
 To calculate the consistency of thresholds across days, we correlated the four-element vector of restaurant thresholds between each pair of recording sessions, either both taken from the same rat (day-to-day consistency) or from different rats (null distribution).
 Threshold consistency was also computed as the variance for a given restaurant threshold across sessions as compared to the variance across restaurant thresholds for a given session.
 Reward rank was determined in each session by sorting restaurants by decision threshold with the largest threshold (the reward the rat was willing to wait longest for) ranked 1st.
 Ties between restaurant thresholds were broken by the total number of earned rewards with the greater number of earns identified as the more preferred restaurant.
 For some behavioral analyses, we computed the ‘subjective value’ of each offer delay as its signed distance from threshold.
 Note that thresholds were a function of both rat and restaurant.
 Good offers were those with a positive value and bad offers had a negative value.
-Progressive distance from zero reflected the magnitude of this offer quality.SubjectiveValue=ThresholdRR-Delay
+Progressive distance from zero reflected the magnitude of this offer quality.

+$$
+SubjectiveValue=Threshold_{RR}-Delay
+$$

-## Unit localization in standardized 3D space
+#### Unit localization in standardized 3D space

 To precisely evaluate functional activity along prefrontal medial wall every unit recorded from the mPFC was localized to its three-dimensional location in a standardized atlas space.
 This was achieved by integrating waveform profiles across probe recording channels, physical locations of these channels on the probe shank, daily records of turning depths of each probe through the brain, histological information about probe trajectories through the brain, and stereotaxic coordinates in a standardized atlas framework.
 First, for each cell we evaluate the 64 waveform profiles across all recording channels of a given probe and identified the channel with the maximal amplitude as the putative location of the cell body (Csicsvari et al., 2003).
 We then computed the linear distance of this channel from the ventral tip of the probe based on 20 µm spacing between recording channels.
 Using daily records of turning depth of the probe tip into the brain, we were able to identify of the depth along the probe trajectory of the identified recording channel and putative cell body location.
 Next, for the probe of interest we identified in histological sections the 3D location of the entry point of the probe into the brain and the final location of the probe tip.
 Note that because we only ever turned probes ventral, this histological position marks the maximal distance that the probe was turned into the brain.
 The relative location of these entry and end points were then identified in a standard Paxinos and Watson atlas (Paxinos and Watson, 2007).
 While our histological sections provided an AP resolution of 40 µm, identification of corresponding points in the atlas provided a much coarser assessment along this axis.
 Finally, we computed the location of our recorded cell in standardized 3D space by converting the relative distance of our putative cell body location along the probe trajectory in real space (histological and probe turn distance), to the relative position along the trajectory within atlas normalized space.

-## Basic spiking and waveform properties
+#### Basic spiking and waveform properties

 Average firing rate for each cell was defined as the total number of spikes detected over the full behavioral session divided by the 1-hr duration.
 This metric did not include spikes during the 5 min pre/post-recording periods.
 Waveforms for each cell were taken from the recording channel with the largest amplitude and thus inferred to be most proximally located to the cell body.
 The time between the peak and valley of a cell’s average waveform was taken as the spike width.
 Coefficient of variation for each cell was computed by binning spiking over the full 1-hr session into 50ms time bins, calculating the average firing rate in each bin, and dividing the standard deviation across these firing rates by their mean.
 For each cell, we calculated both the median inter-spike-interval (ISI) and standard deviation across the ISI during over the course of the 1-hr behavioral session.
 As a measure of bursting we computed for each cell the ratio between short ISIs (<10ms) and long ISIs (>125ms;~1 theta cycle).
 To distinguish between principal cells and interneurons, we compared average firing rate and spike width for our recorded cells.
 Data clustered into two largely separable groups and boundaries between them were drawn by hand by a trained experimenter.

-## Normalization of Offer and Reward Zone time
+#### Normalization of Offer and Reward Zone time

 Progression through both the Offer Zone and the Reward Zone were self-paced and varied across each restaurant visit.
 Therefore, we evaluated neural activity during these two periods with respect to the relative time spent in the zone.
 For each zone visit, we divided the total time spent in the zone into 20 bins such that each bin composed 5% of the total time.
 For the period before and after we took the time spent in the preceding zone and subsequent zone and divided it into 10 bins (10% relative time).
 Analyses included 3 bins pre and post the decision period for a total of 26 normalized time bins.
 This normalization method was used in Figures 5 and 7D.

-## Peri-event time histograms (PETHs)
+#### Peri-event time histograms (PETHs)

 Peri-event time histograms (PETHs) were computed using standard methods over either normalized time bins (OZ and RZ) or absolute time bins (WZ).
 Analysis of the WZ used bin widths of 100ms.
 For each visit to a restaurant, we totaled the spike count in each time bin and divided by the bin width to compute average firing rate in each bin.
 We then computed the mean firing rate across all restaurant visits for each time point.
 To specifically examine firing profile differences across various task conditions additional PETHs were constructed in which only a subset of restaurant visits was included (e.g. only visits that led to a Skip decision, or only visits with an offer delay between 1 and 5 sec).

 To account for chance behavior of mPFC spiking, not directly associated with ongoing behavior or task variables, we computed a series of PETHs based on permutated spike times of each cell.
 For each cell, the full spike train was circular shifted in time (‘shuffled’) by a random amount ranging from 1 min to 59 min to dissociate neural spiking from ongoing task events.
 PETHs were then calculated using the behavioral event times and the time shifted spike train (‘shuffled PETH’).
 This process was repeated 30 times and the mean PETH across the distribution of shuffles was taken as the by chance, expected activity.
 For all analyses, PETHs of individual cells were normalized by subtracting this shuffled average.

-## Mutual information
+#### Mutual information

 To directly relate the spiking of mPFC cells to behavior during decision making, we computed the mutual information (MI) between firing rate and specific task conditions (Timme and Lapish, 2018).
 Intuitively, MI quantifies how much information neural firing can provide in predicting a concurrent behavioral condition.
 For each behavioral variable data were binned into 5 bins of uniform width.
 For MI calculations over time, we followed a parallel approach to that of our PETH calculations in computing MI at each time bin treated independently.
 After calculating firing rates in each time bin (PETHs), firing rates were discretized into 5 uniformly spaced bins.
 For each time point, the binned spiking rates across all restaurant visits were collected along with the corresponding behavioral/task condition data.
-The mutual information between the two matched vectors was then computed according to:MI=∑p(B,S)log2(p(B,S)p(B),p(S))
+The mutual information between the two matched vectors was then computed according to:

+$$
+MI=\sump(B,S)log_{2}(\frac{p(B,S)}{p(B),p(S)})
+$$

 where B and S reflect binned behavior and spiking rate.

 As for PETHs, we normalized our MI calculations by repeating all analyses after time shifting spike trains of our mPFC cells.
 Shuffling and MI computation was repeated 30 times for each cell and the mean across this shuffled distribution was taken as the chance level.
 All analyses subtracted this shuffled average from the MI computed on raw, unshuffled spike times.

-## Correlation between firing and behavior
+#### Correlation between firing and behavior

 To relate firing rate of prefrontal cells to behavioral variables we computed the average firing rate in each task zone for each restaurant visit.
 For each behavioral variable, the corresponding value at each time point was taken and the Pearson’s correlation was computed between the vectors of firing rate and behavioral values.
 To relate behavioral variables to each other, we used this same process but correlated a pair of vectors across different behaviors.

-## Stepwise regressions between firing and behavior
+#### Stepwise regressions between firing and behavior

 To account for linear relationships between behavioral variables in the RRow task, we used a stepwise linear regression procedure to relate firing of mPFC cells to independent behavioral variables.
 We used two complementary methods for performing the stepwise regression but in both cases, we performed a sequential, stepwise linear regression to progressively remove the influence of a given behavioral variable on the neural firing before relating the next behavioral variables.
 That is, subsequent behaviors were fit to the residual firing rates after accounting for preceding behaviors.

 In the first method, we fit each behavioral variable to mPFC spiking in a predetermined order of behaviors.
 Thus, each cell underwent an identical analysis and behavioral variables were regressed out in the same order across the full population.
 Order of behaviors was determined from the overall prevalence within the data set based on a standard correlation analysis (Figure 2C).
 In the second method, we used the Matlab function ‘stepwisefit’ which fits the stepwise regression for each cell independently.
 Regression order is determined by the strength of the regression for each individual, meaning that the order that each behavioral variable is regressed out will vary across the population.
 Note that in both cases, the ‘Regression Rank’ identifies the overall strength of the relationship to neural firing, not necessarily the original order in which it was applied in the analysis.

-## Transfer entropy
+#### Transfer entropy

 To measure the degree to which the activity of mPFC cells may be informative about and/or influence each other, we computed the TE between the firing rates of pairs of simultaneously recorded mPFC cells (Timme and Lapish, 2018).
 Related to granger causality, TE measures the information provided by the past activity of an input (cell X) about the future of a response (cell Y) above and beyond the information derived from the response’s own past.
 Note that TE is directional and that TE from X to Y does not necessarily equal the TE from Y to X. First, activity of all cells over the full Restaurant Row session was binned using 10ms time steps.
-For each pair of simultaneously recorded cells, we computed the TE between an input cell X and a response cell Y according to:TEX→Y=∑p(Yt,Yt−1,Xt−1)log2p(Yt|Yt−1,Xt−1)p(Yt|Yt−1)
+For each pair of simultaneously recorded cells, we computed the TE between an input cell X and a response cell Y according to:

+$$
+TE_{X→Y}=\sump(Y_{t},Y_{t−1},X_{t−1})log_{2}\frac{p(Y_{t}|Y_{t−1},X_{t−1})}{p(Y_{t}|Y_{t−1})}
+$$

 To normalize the TE values, we repeated the above analysis after time shifting spiking data for only the predictor X cell.
 The full spike train of the predictor X cell was circular shifted in time and then TE between the shifted predictor cell X and the unshifted response cell Y was calculated to yield a single by-chance TE value between the pair.
 This shuffling procedure was repeated 30 times to yield a distribution of chance TE values (30 chance values).
 A mean was then taken across these 30 shuffles and taken as the by-chance expected relationship between the pair of cells.
 This mean was subtracted from the raw calculation taken from unshifted spike times, and this net TE is reported.